backlof/AutoFTP/README.md

 AutoFTP
 =======

-Listens for new files of a certain file extension, and uploads them to an FTP server
+Listens for new files of a specific file extension, and uploads them to an FTP server

 All the scripts have to be in the same folder